Mrs. Sally (not her real name) was the one woman people hated to see at a church covered-dish supper.

 It wasn’t because she brought a nasty fruit cake that nobody wanted to eat.
 It was because she didn’t bring anything at all.

 Mrs. Sally was a faithful church member and Sunday school teacher at a small church in Mississippi, but she had a strange idea about meals at the church.
 Whenever we got together for a church fellowship, she came to eat, but she never brought any food.
 She would say, “They always have extra food left over; there’s no sense in me bringing more food and it going to waste.”
 Then she and her family would fill up their plates and enjoy the great Southern cooking of the rest of the congregation.
 To top it off, before she left, Mrs. Sally would heap an extra helping on a paper plate, cover it with aluminum foil, and take it home.
 As she brazenly walked out the door, she would explain to the astonished onlookers, “This is for ‘Paw,’ because he can’t come to church.”

 It was interesting to watch church members’ reaction to this.
 Some would turn red in the face; some would laugh and wink at each other.
 Nobody was bold enough to say anything to Mrs. Sally about it, but they said plenty to one another.
 One day some members were fussing about how Mrs. Sally had just mooched off them again, and an older deacon calmly replied, “Well, maybe the Lord just wants us to feed Mrs. Sally and her family.”

-Copyright 2007 by Bob Rogers.
-Read this column each Thursday for a mix of religion and humor.
-You can read more “Holy Humor” on the Web page of First Baptist Church of Rincon at www.fbcrincon.com.
+(Copyright 2010 by Bob Rogers.
+Email: email@example.com.
+Read this column each Friday for a mix of religion and humor.
+For more “Holy Humor,” visit the Web site of First Baptist Church of Rincon at www.fbcrincon.com.)